-The clonidine patch is available in three sizes that deliver a total daily oral equivalent clonidine dose of $0.2 \text{mg} (3.5 \text{ cm}^2)$, 0.4 mg (7.0 mg) cm^2), or 0.6mg (10.5 cm^2).
+The clonidine patch is available in three sizes that deliver a total daily oral equivalent clonidine dose of 0.2 mg (3.5 cm^2), 0.4 mg (7.0 cm^2) cm2), or 0.6mg (10.5 cm2).
 The patch supplies clonidine for up to 7 days and one patch application usually is sufficient.
 The convenience of one application allows the clinician to avoid the disruption that multiple dosing might have during rehabilitative programming.
 In particular, patients can focus on rehabilitative treatment without being distracted by the need to ask repeatedly for oral clonidine doses.
 Vital signs should be monitored at least four times daily to assess persistent signs and symptoms of withdrawal or undesirable effects of clonidine on blood pressure.